mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 >
 > Open a second terminal window on your local computer and run the `ls` command without logging in
 > remotely.
 What differences do you see?
-> **Note:** Window users will not be able to do this with PuTTY, Since PuTTY only opens remote
+> **Note:** Window users will not be able to do this with PuTTY, since PuTTY only opens remote
-> conncetions.
+> connections.
 >
 > > ## Solution
 > > You would likely see something more like this: